aws-controllers-k8s/test-infra/docs/infrastructure.md

 Some of the changes we have made to the manifests:

+* All of the secrets have been removed from the manifest.
+They are now installed when we create the cluster in CDK.
 * Added the `--job-config-path` container argument and associated configmap volume mounts to each of the deployments.
 This allows us to load the jobs from a separate configmap than the rest of the configuration.

 ## Prow Jobs